Pterostilbene increases BDNF

 Ashwagandha is one of the most powerful adaptogens and has been used since ancient times to help the body adapt to stress.
 In the brain, Ashwagandha has been shown to help regenerate axons and dendrites, reconstruct synapses, and restore neural networks affected by neurodegenerative disease.

-Ashwagandha performs some of this magic in the brain by boosting levels of BDNF.
+Ashwagandha performs some of this magic with better brain health by boosting levels of BDNF.
 And research shows that Ashwagandha can also prevent the decline of BDNF levels in the brain.[ii]

 DHA (Omega-3)DHA to increase BDNF